-DEALER: Someone who acts as a principal in all transactions, including underwriting, buying, and selling securities, including from his or her own account.
+DEALER: Someone who acts as a principal in all transactions, including underwriting, buying, and selling securities, including from his or herhis/her/their own account.

 DELIVERY-VERSUS-PAYMENT (DVP): The payment of cash for securities as they are delivered and accepted for settlement.